 Thread kabob sticks with chunks of banana, pineapple, and watermelon.
 Then, roll the kabobs in a little date paste (just blend one part dates to one part water to make your own) before rolling them in one or more toppings such as coconut flakes, cacao nibs, crushed macadamia nuts, and carob (or cacao) powder.

 Raw vegan truffles are like little doughnut holes, with lots of fat and all.
 But unlike the fat found in most doughnuts, the fat in nutty truffles, while indulgent, is the good kind of fat that will keep your party guests full for the afternoon.
-To make nutty no-cook truffles, throw two cups of almonds, walnuts, pistachios or your favorite nut (try a mixture!) into a food processor with two tablespoons or carob or cacao powder.
+To make nutty no-cook truffles, throw two cups of almonds, walnuts, pistachios, or your favorite nut (try a mixture!) into a food processor with two tablespoons of carob or cacao powder.

 Add a tablespoon of coconut oil if desired, as well as a pinch of salt before blending into the consistency of dough.
 Then roll the mixture into truffles about the size of golf balls before serving.
-You can serve them as-is or get really fancy and roll the truffles in coconut sugar or serve them some date syrup.
-You can also add dried fruit to the mix to really make each bite pop.
+You can serve them as-is or get fancy and roll the truffles in coconut sugar or serve them some date syrup.
+You can also add dried fruit to the mix to make each bite pop.

 Cream Cheeze Cranberry Boats

-Celery stuffed with cream cheese and olives, herbs, or meats are the norm at your average summer party – why not veganize a platter and stuffed celery and let plant-based eaters as well as omnivores rejoice in this traditional, creamy temptation?
+Celery stuffed with cream cheese and olives, herbs, or meats are the norm at your average summer party – why not veganize a platter and stuffed celery and let plant-based eaters, as well as omnivores, rejoice in this traditional, creamy temptation?
 To make cream cheese cranberry boats: blend a cup of raw cashews with the juice of two lemons, three Medjool dates, and a teaspoon of Bragg’s liquid aminos or tamari.
 Transfer your cream cheese to a small bowl and fold in a half cup of dried cranberries as well as a small handful of freshly minced mint.
 Then stuff bite-sized celery pieces with the mixture and chill before serving.

 Spiced Carrot and Apple Sticks

-For a unique take on chips, try serving spiced carrot and apple sticks at your next summer party.
+For a unique take on chips, try serving spiced carrots and apple sticks at your next summer party.
 They’re crunchy, flavorful, and full of vitamins and minerals that will put a glow on everyone’s face and make them want to get up and dance.
 Simply cut two pounds each of apples and carrots into matchsticks and place them in a medium-sized bowl.

 Savory Collard Rolls